a-guard/.github/profile/README.md

 At **Absolute Guard**, we pride ourselves on our dedication to maintaining high uptime and performance.
 Our goal is to enhance the Solana ecosystem by providing robust validation services, contributing to network decentralization, and supporting ecosystem growth.

+Our team comprises experienced blockchain enthusiasts and professionals who are passionate about the future of decentralized technology.
+We constantly monitor and upgrade our infrastructure to ensure our validator is always running optimally.

 ---

 ## 🚀 Why Choose Absolute Guard?